oauthstuff/app2app-evolution/README.md

 ```

 **Note:** Since the package name of the app
-is needed, it would be necessary to include it in
+is needed, it would be necessary to download it from
-the OpenID Provider's metadata ([RFC 8414](https://tools.ietf.org/html/rfc8414#section-2)) or download it from
 ``/.well-known/assetlinks.json``.
+An alternative would be to include it in
+the OpenID Provider's metadata ([RFC 8414](https://tools.ietf.org/html/rfc8414#section-2)), but a method to do this has not been standardized.

-From Android 11, the [app will need to request extra permissions](https://developer.android.com/preview/privacy/package-visibility) to do this.
+From Android 11, the [app will need to request extra permissions](https://developer.android.com/preview/privacy/package-visibility) to use the package manager APIs.

 ### Problem with Android App Links